 What does it mean to protect your assets?

 Protecting your assets means that you preserve them for both your personal use and for the use of your family in later generations.
 Asset protection means that you have taken any of a number of possible steps to either change the form of ownership of the assets or the location of ownership in order to make it difficult or impossible for creditors or judgement holders to reach your property.
 These are the various structures that you would establish to either create some separation between you and your assets or to move them into entities that limit your amount of liability.
 Asset protection is an overall strategy followed by the execution of any one of a number of steps that are recommended by the attorney to give you the most possible protection.

 There is no one magic step that you would take that could give you absolute protection over every asset that you have.
 Instead, asset protection means that you have worked with an asset protection attorney to devise a strategy of various measures that you would take to give as much protection as possible to as many assets as you can.
 When done effectively, asset protection will greatly limit the amount of assets that judgement holders can get from you.
-It is important to remember that asset protection steps are done within the confines of the law and are completely legal so long as they are done while the threat of a lawsuit or other negative even is only general.
+It is important to remember that asset protection steps are done within the confines of the law and are completely legal so long as they are done while the threat of a lawsuit or other negative event is only a general or potential threat.

 Protecting your assets will mean that your attorney will scrutinize the laws of various states and jurisdictions in order to find a general strategy of where to hold your assets and who should exercise control over them.
 Asset protection will make as many of your assets as unreachable as possible.
 It means that, even if you transfer control over your assets to someone else, you still own them, but nobody else can.